-This is an introductory course in computer programming.
-Emphasis is on structured programming, problem solving, algorithm development, computer language coding, implementation, and debugging/testing.
-(45 lecture hours) (DO)

-Prerequisite: Math 103 with a grade of C or better or consent of instructor.
+Intended for Computer Science majors and all others interested in the first course in programming.
+An overview of the fundamentals of computer science emphasizing problem solving, algorithm development, implementation, and debugging/testing using an object-oriented programming language.
+(45 lecture hours) (DO) Prerequisite: ENG 21 or ENG 22 or equivalent with a grade of "C" or better and MATH 103 with a grade of "C" or better or consent of instructor.